SirSeim/bakus-app-apple/README.md

-# dionysus-app-apple
+# bakus-app-apple
-🍎 App for Dionysus
+🍎 App for Bakus